 Wondering what to do in Hua Hin?
 Here’s 7 outdoor activities you don’t want to miss.

-Perched on the western side of the Gulf of Thailand, Hua Hin is a coastal city known best for its vast sandy beach and swanky seaside resorts.
+Perched on the western side of the Gulf of Thailand, Hua Hin is a coastal city known best for its vast sandy beach, swanky seaside resorts, and kitesurfing — one of the fastest-growing adventure sports in Thailand.

 Even though it was once just a quiet fishing town, Hua Hin’s popularity as a holiday destination exploded in the early 1920’s when Thailand’s king at the time, Vajiravudh (Rama VI), chose Hua Hin as the location to build a ma-hoosive teak palace that he and the royal family would then use as a summer home.